kshitij-create/App/Readme.md

 ## Usage

 1. Add a new task by typing in the input field and pressing the "+" button
-2. Mark a task as completed by tapping on the checkbox next to it
-3. Delete a task by swiping left on the task and tapping the "Delete" button
+2. Delete a task by clicking on the task.
-4. Edit a task by tapping on the task and making changes in the input field that appears

 ## Technologies Used